-It’s easy to make your own oven-dried cherry tomatoes!
+It’s easy to make your own oven-dried tomatoes!
 These tomatoes bring a ton of flavor to your recipes.

 Did you have a garden this summer?
 We did, and our garden was a little bit hit or miss this year.
 We managed to get a few zucchini, but the peppers just didn’t work out for some reason.
 We had A LOT of cherry tomatoes, but the larger tomato varieties didn’t do too well.
 Maybe because we had so much rain?
 I don’t know.

-It was SO easy to do, and I highly recommend it.
+Making oven-dried tomatoes was SO easy to do, and I highly recommend it.
 If you have a lot of tomatoes from your garden and don’t want to can or freeze them, this is a great way to preserve some of that summer tomato flavor.

 These are like little bites of summer sunshine.
 The tomato flavor is really concentrated, and they are a little bit sweet.
 They’re kind of addictive, actually, and I think they’re more flavorful than the store-bought variety.